mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Step 8

-     todo: caption

   .. admonition:: todo

-     orange and blue parts are not clear on the picture
+     orange part is not clear on the picture. there is only blue.

 9. Fix the "Motor top fixation" on the "Motor bottom fixation" with the help of 4x M2.5 bolts (holes on the corner of the parts).
 Repeat the last four steps for each motor.